SGB Premiership 2017: Summary

 The season ran between March and October 2017 and 8 teams participated (Coventry withdrew from the league before the season started, after they had originally entered the league).
 The lineup of teams for 2017 was different from the lineup of the 2016 Elite League.
 The Lakeside Hammers and Coventry Bees dropped out of the league and were replaced by the Rye House Rockets and the Somerset Rebels.

 At the annual Speedway AGM, which was held early in November 2016, it was agreed that speedway in Great Britain would be given what was described as "the biggest revamp of the sport in modern history".
 This involved numerous alterations to both the regulations and the branding of the sport.
 The former top level of British speedway, the Elite League, was replaced by the Speedway Great Britain Premiership.
 Among the most notable changes to the regulations is the reintroduction of promotion and relegation between the top two leagues: the team that finishes in last place in the Premiership will race against the winners of the new second tier of British speedway (the SGB Championship) in order to decide who will compete in the Premiership in 2018.

 The Swindon Robins were the champions defeating the Wolverhampton Wolves in the Grand Final.
+Swindon won in extraordinary circumstances, having lost the first leg against Wolves at home 47–43, they won the away leg 47–42, with Wolves promoter Peter Adams gracious in defeat, stating that speedway was the winner.

 British TV broadcasting rights changed hands before the start of the 2017 SGB Premiership season, when Sky withdrew from their negotiated contract with the BSPA.
 BT then obtained the broadcasting rights for the 2017 season to be shown on their BT Sport channels.